Quick Overview

 Differences Between Greek and Roman Theaters

 The main difference between a Hellenistic and a Roman Theater is that the Hellenistic ones are usually supported by a hill to benefit from the gradient of the hillside.
-It was the Romans who invented free-standing supporting walls of the auditorium (Cavea).
-The Ephesus theater is often called an Ephesus Amphitheater as a general misconception.
-The theater has a semi-circular arrangement of raised seating looking into a stage, but an amphitheater is a ‘theater in the round’.
-The Collesium can be shown as one of the examples of Roman-style architecture amphitheaters.
+It was the Romans who invented the free-standing supporting walls of the auditorium (Cavea).
+The Ephesus theater is often called an Ephesus Amphitheater, a general misconception.
+The theater has a semi-circular arrangement of raised seating looking into a stage, but an amphitheater is a ‘theater in the round.
+The Colosseum is one of the examples of Roman-style amphitheaters.

 Archaeological Features of the Grand Theater of Ephesus